-Complies X Complies Partially $\square$ Explanation $\square$ 13. part t the board of directors has the right size to achieve effective and icipative operation, which means its recommended size is between five fifteen members.
-Complies $X$ Explanation $\square$ 14.
-That t the board of directors approves a director selection policy that: a) Is specific and verifiable. b ) Ensures that the proposals for appointment or re-election are based on prior analysis of the needs of the board of directors. c) Encourages diversity of knowledge, experience and gender. the e t the result of the prior analysis of the board of directors is contained in explanatory report from the appointments committee that is published at call for the general shareholders' meeting at which the ratification, pintment or re-election of each director is to be made. num that the director selection policy promotes the target that by 2020 the deer of women directors accounts for at least 30% of total directors on poard. dire appointments committee shall annually verify compliance with the ctor selection policy and shall report on its findings in the annual corate governance report Complies X Partially complies $\square$ Explanation $\square$ 15. the l t the proprietary and independent directors are a substantial majority of board of directors and that the number of executive directors is kept to a mum, taking into account the complexity of the corporate group and the entage share of the executive directors in the capital of the company.
-Complies X Complies Partially $\square$ Explanation $\square$ 16. exec inter t the number of proprietary directors as a percentage of total non- utive directors is not larger than the proportion between the equity rest in the company represented by such proprietary directors and the aining share capital.
+Complies X Complies Partially \square Explanation \square 13. part t the board of directors has the right size to achieve effective and icipative operation, which means its recommended size is between five fifteen members.
+Complies X Explanation \square 14.
+That t the board of directors approves a director selection policy that: a) Is specific and verifiable. b) Ensures that the proposals for appointment or re-election are based on prior analysis of the needs of the board of directors. c) Encourages diversity of knowledge, experience and gender. the e t the result of the prior analysis of the board of directors is contained in explanatory report from the appointments committee that is published at call for the general shareholders' meeting at which the ratification, pintment or re-election of each director is to be made. num that the director selection policy promotes the target that by 2020 the aber of women directors accounts for at least 30% of total directors on board. dire appointments committee shall annually verify compliance with the ctor selection policy and shall report on its findings in the annual corate governance report Complies X Partially complies \square Explanation \square 15. the l t the proprietary and independent directors are a substantial majority of board of directors and that the number of executive directors is kept to a imum, taking into account the complexity of the corporate group and the centage share of the executive directors in the capital of the company.
+Complies X Complies Partially \square Explanation \square 16. exec inter t the number of proprietary directors as a percentage of total non- utive directors is not larger than the proportion between the equity rest in the company represented by such proprietary directors and the aining share capital.
 This a) criterion may be relaxed: In companies with a high market capitalisation where there are few shareholdings that can be legally considered significant.

-b) ch there is a diversity of sl re are no ties among them.
-Complies X Explana ation 17. nt the number of inde Il number of directors. pendent directors accounts s for at least half of the cap grow italisation or it is a higl up of shareholders acti npany does not have a h capitalisation company wing in concert who together umber of independent directors.
-Explana rith one shareholder or a control more than 30% ectors represents at least 18. nt companies disclose a ectors on the corporate and update the following in website: information about their a) Professional profile a and biography. b ) ctors they belong to, wheth as other remunerated c) egory of director to which ary directors the sharehold ed. • 0, d) Date of first appoi subsequent re-election ntment as director of th e company as well as e) Company shares and options thereon which the y own.
-Complies X Complies Partially $\square$ Explanation $\square$ 19. app beer 3% requ ointments committee, so n appointed at the requ of the capital.
-It sho uests from shareholder on their equity interest e governance report, followers out the reasons why project of shareholders whose sould also explain, where it is equal to or exceeds the etary directors has been acceptance. oprietary directors have shareholding is less than applicable, why formal oard have not been met at of other shareholders Complies ☐ Compl ies Partially Explanation ☐ Not Applicable X
+b) ch there is a diversity of slere are no ties among them. nareholders represented Complies X Explana tion \square 17. nt the number of inde Il number of directors. pendent directors accounts for at least half of the cap grow italisation or it is a higl up of shareholders acti npany does not have a h capitalisation company wing in concert who together umber of independent directors.
+Explana ith one shareholder or a control more than 30% ctors represents at least 18. nt companies disclose a ectors on the corporate and update the following i website: nformation about their a) Professional profile a and biography. b) ectors they belong to, wheth l as other remunerated • c) tegory of director to which ary directors the sharehold ed. • 0, d) Date of first appoi subsequent re-election ntment as director of thons. e company as well as e) Company shares and l options thereon which the y own.
+Complies X Complies Partially \square Explanation \square 19. app beer 3% requ ointments committee, so n appointed at the requ of the capital.
+It sho uests from shareholder on their equity interest e governance report, followsets out the reasons why project of shareholders whose sould also explain, where are for a presence on the bott is equal to or exceeds that etary directors has been according. oprietary directors have shareholding is less than applicable, why formal pard have not been met at of other shareholders Complies ☐ Compl ies Partially Explanation ☐ Not Applicable X